• Podcast

 If you split the difference from 171 – 179 years you get 85.5 – 89.5 years.

-So if Jacob’s first wife died and he remarried later on and had a child when he 85.5 (or 89.5), then Enos could have been writing his record at age 85.5; (or 89.5) after all, he mentioned being close to death at the time of his writing.
+So if Jacob’s first wife died and he remarried later and had a child when he was 85.5 (or 89.5), then Enos could have been writing his record at age 85.5 (or 89.5); after all, he mentioned being close to death at the time of his writing.

-The strangest part of the whole idea is Jacob being a very old father, something that is rather uncommon but not unheard of especially in the scriptures when you have other examples like Abraham and Zechariah.
+The strangest part of the whole idea is Jacob being a very old father, but it’s not unheard of, especially in the scriptures, where you have other examples like Abraham and Zechariah.

 Book of Mormon Enos